section-engineering-education/engineering-education/articles/node-environment-variables/index.md

 layout: engineering-education
 status: publish
 published: true
-slug: node-environment-variables
+slug: nodejs-environment-variables
-title: Environment Variables in NodeJS
+title: Environment Variables in .js
 description: An overview of data structures in this article, and move on to learn about every data structure, and its implementation in Python throughout this series.
 author: saiharsha-balasubramaniam
 date: 2020-08-10T00:00:00-12:00
-topics: [Node]
+topics: [Node.js]
 excerpt_separator: <!--more-->
 images:
-  - url: /engineering-education/node-environment-variables/hero.jpg
+  - url: /engineering-education/nodejs-environment-variables/hero.jpg
     alt: environment variables
 ---